 nounced by the Executive

 Committee last spring, it was

 contingent on ratification by both

 Boards meeting as a whole in May.
 Mother Olivette agreed

-after questioning that this new

-decision would also not take
+after questioning that this new decision would also not take

 effect until ratification by the

-She denied the possibility that

-SMC would also announce plans to
+She denied the possibility that SMC would also announce plans tc

 go coed on its own if student enrollment dropped sub-

+In other news, reaction among

+alumnae to suspension of the

 Board, Dec.
 18.